FREE Case Evaluation

 Due to the fact that courts treat offers for sexual favors for money with the same penalties as if the acts take place, sting operations are common in Virginia.
 This also allows prostitution lawyers in Virginia the opportunity to examine a case carefully for evidence of police entrapment.
 Such evidence, if found, can lead to the dismissal of a prostitution case.

 The specific penalties for prostitution in Virginia depend on the severity or nature of the crime itself.
 For example, the following penalties are common:

-As it is classified as a felony, pimping or pandering is the only crime related to nonviolent prostitution that carries a minimum prison sentence -- two years.
+As it is classified as a felony, pimping or pandering is the only crime related to nonviolent prostitution that carries a minimum prison sentence — two years.
 Following an arrest for either prostitution or solicitation, State law requires the accused to undergo HIV and hepatitis C testing, along with mental health counseling and education on STDs.
 Results of these tests are reported only to the state Department of Health and the accused.
 This information is inadmissible as evidence during any trial.
-A Virginia sex crimes lawyer with our firm will be able to offer strong defense against the charges you face.
+A Virginia sex crimes lawyer with our firm will be able to offer strong defense against the charges you face (for more information click this link).
 Call today to schedule a free consultation.